SpongeSoft/BananaRun/README.md

 ###What is it?

 Banana Run is an Android Application that makes running fun again.
 Created for a project at UC3M, Banana Run has grown to be an excellent piece of software everyone can use to track their daily running activities.
+Need more info? check out [our small presentation]

 ###Features